Mainstream Support Has Ended

 There are some good reasons to stick with Windows 7 for the time-being.

-- You have a year after release to obtain the free Windows 10 upgrade.
+- You will have a full year after release (until July 29, 2016) to obtain the free Windows 10 upgrade.

-- The Windows 10 license appears to remove the ability to transfer a Windows 10 license to a newer computer unless the Windows 10 license is a retail purchase.
+- You cannot transfer a Windows 10 license to a newer computer unless the Windows 10 license is a retail purchase (the free upgrade doesn't qualify).

 Windows 7 Documentation Disappearing